2026 COMPOSER-IN-RESIDENCE

 LIBBY LARSEN

 LunART is thrilled to announce a Grammy award-winning American composer, Libby Larsen, as LunART Festival’s 2026 Composer-in-Residence!
 In addition to featuring her instrumental works at the LunART Festival 2026 Gala concerts, Larsen will conduct the LunART 2026 Composers Hub, a professional development program for emerging composers.
-Chen will mentor participants to develop practical skills to express their creative ideas, cultivate relationships with performers, and master the art of collaboration through a series of masterclasses, workshops, private lessons, and lectures.
+Larsen will mentor participants to develop practical skills to express their creative ideas, cultivate relationships with performers, and master the art of collaboration through a series of masterclasses, workshops, private lessons, and lectures.

 Learn more about the COMPOSERS HUB 2026